Tag Archives: Beer Opinions

 The life of a modern day monkey

-Sometimes when you get completely off our face we can act like a monkey, but what happens when a monkey acts drunk?
+Sometimes when we get completely off our face, we might act like a monkey.
+But what happens when monkeys and beer mix, and the monkeys themselves get drunk?

-Well there have been two recent studies into monkeys and drink, where scientists gave monkeys massive quantities of alcohol, all free!
+Well, there have been two recent studies that delve into monkeys and beer, where scientists provided monkeys with massive quantities of alcohol—all for free!
 Bastards!
-Yes this is what scientists get up to these days.
-Lucky monkeys you might say, but anyway, let’s have a look at these very important studies.
+Yes, this is what scientists are up to these days.
+Lucky monkeys, you might say.
+But anyway, let’s take a closer look at these very important studies about monkeys and beer.

 STUDY NUMBER ONE: The search for the ‘alcohol gene’